Menu

 Do I need Xcode or a Mac installed?

 No install needed.
-You don't need Xcode, a Mac, or a local Swift toolchain — the online Swift compiler compiles your code with Swift 6.0 on Debian and runs it in seconds.
+You don't need Xcode, a Mac, or a local Swift toolchain.
+The online Swift compiler compiles your code with Swift 6.0 on Debian and runs it in seconds.
 Windows and Linux users can write and test Swift here without any platform-specific setup.

 Does the Swift playground work on mobile and Chromebooks?